davidfrisch/sdp_cw2/README.md

 ## View from a jupyter notebook
 1. Open the example.ipynb file
-2. Change first cell to the repo you want to analyse
+2. Change the first cell to the repo you want to analyse
 3. Run all cells

 ## Authors